lindalastrico/objectsManipulationDataset/README.md

 # Multi-modal Objects Manipulation Dataset

-## The MoOM dataset: kinematic and multi-view representation of human manipulation of objects with variable weight and fragility level
+## Kinematic and multi-view representation of human manipulation of objects with variable weight and fragility level